dilshankarunarathne/docker-notes/README.md

 Note that, the changes we make to the `bashrc` is only applied after the start of a new session.
 So, they will not be available till we restart our terminal session.

+We can execute and push a command to the background using the `&` operator.
+For example: `ls -l &` will execute the `ls -l` command in the background and we will be able to execute other commands.
+We can use the `ps -a` command to check the status of the background processes.
+Also, we can use the `kill` command to kill the background processes.